A Fast Radio Burst monitor with a Compact All-Sky Phased Array (CASPA): FRB Detectability

 \subsection{Detection rate distributions}

-We simulate 100,000 FRBs following this Monte Carlo recipe above and then obtain the detection rate densities of multiple instruments in DM space, which are shown in \FIG{fig:dm_rate}.
+We simulate 100,000 FRBs using the Monte Carlo recipe above and then obtain the detection rate densities of multiple instruments in DM space, which are shown in \FIG{fig:dm_rate}.
 Note that the event rate density of the DM distribution is calculated using

-where $P(\mathrm{DM})$ is the probability density of DM distribution function, given by $\int P(\mathrm{DM})\mathrm{d}\,\mathrm{DM}=1$. $N_\mathrm{f}$ and $t_\mathrm{obs}$ are the total number of simulated FRBs and total observing time in the simulations, respectively.
+where $P(\mathrm{DM})$ is the probability density of DM distribution function, given by $\int P(\mathrm{DM})\mathrm{d}\,\mathrm{DM}=1$. $N_\mathrm{FRB}$ and $t_\mathrm{obs}$ are the total number of simulated FRBs and total observing time in the simulations, respectively.
 The expected average detection rate of specific instrument in \TAB{tab:inst} is obtained by integrating the curves in \FIG{fig:dm_rate}.

-The peak detection rate for each instrument reflects the integrated detection rate directly.
-For instance, the SKA-Low and BURST-256 systems have the highest event rate densities.
-Although the DM distributions of different instruments are impacted by both FoV and sensitivity, the range of DM distribution is mostly determined by sensitivity, for instance, the DM distribution for the Parkes CryoPAF ranges from hundreds to thousands of $\pccm$ with a peak at $800\,\pccm$, which is consistent with previous Parkes detections \citep{Arucs+22MNRAS}.
+The peak of detection rate density for each instrument can reflect the integrated detection rate directly, for instance, the SKA-Low and BURSTT-256 systems have the highest peaks in \FIG{fig:dm_rate} and the highest predicted detection rates from \TAB{tab:det_rate}.
+Although the event rate of a instrument is determined by both FoV and sensitivity, the range of DM distribution is almost dominated by sensitivity.
+Our simulations show the DM distribution for the Parkes CryoPAF ranges from hundreds to thousands of $\pccm$ with a peak around $800\,\pccm$, which is consistent with previous Parkes detections \citep{Arucs+22MNRAS}.
 By contrast, for all-sky monitors such as the ground-based phased array or a dipole array, the detectable FRBs are more likely to be low-DM.
-As highlighted by \FIG{fig:dm_rate}, the Parkes CryoPAF and our proposed ground-based all-sky monitor will be complementary in terms of the very different DM distribution of the detectable FRBs.
+As highlighted by \FIG{fig:dm_rate}, the Parkes CryoPAF and our proposed ground-based all-sky monitor will be complementary in science cases regarding the very different DM distribution of the detectable FRBs.